 What to Wear Cycling in Varying Weather, a Conversation with Coach Ertl

-This column began in early December when I started trading emails with Coach David Ertl.
+This article began one December when I started trading emails with Coach David Ertl.
 Coach Ertl lives and rides in Iowa.
 I grew up in neighboring Missouri and can attest to the terrible weather (and the 100-degree-plus extremes — in normal years!) possible in that part of the world.

 What follows is the text of Coach Ertl’s guidelines for what you might wear across a range of temperatures.
 Everybody is an experiment of one when it comes to finding what’s exactly right for you, so try different combinations and see what works best.